The Complete Guide on How to Sell 2023

-“Hello, I’m the finance director of so-and-so plc and I’m looking for a simple CRM system for about ten users.
-Need to be up and running in three months’ time.”
-That’s just passed all the tests for Really Simple Systems, apart from the price but as they are a plc that shouldn’t be a problem.
+“Hello, I’m the finance director of So-And-So plc and I’m looking for a simple CRM system for about ten users.
+We need to be up and running in three months’ time.”
+That’s just passed all the tests for us at Really Simple Systems, apart from the price but as they are a plc, that shouldn’t be a problem.

-“Hello, I’m an intern at Bob’s Plumbing and I’m just doing some initial research for a CRM system we can run on our tills” patently fails.
+On the contrary: “Hello, I’m an intern at Bob’s Plumbing and I’m just doing some initial research for a CRM system we can run in the field” patently fails.

 Good sales people spend more time listening than talking, and in most cases you’ll only get some of the qualification questions answered unprompted.
-So when they’ve stopped telling you what they want, make sure to ask a mixture of closed and open questions to get the information you need.
-You might ask the following: What’s your job title?
+So when they’ve stopped telling you what they want, you ask the unanswered questions, using a mix of closed and open questions to get the information you need.
+You might ask: What’s your job title?
 Do you have a budget in mind?
 When would you want the system installed?
-Any particular requirements that are important?
+Any particular requirements that are important to you?